 Now if you really have to get outside and do something, there are a few tasks that actually are better to do on a rainy day.

-A good rain jacket, waterproof pants and muck gloves helps to keep you dry.
 And once you are done you can pamper yourself as a reward for braving the weather!

 Weeds generally are easier to pluck out of the ground when the ground is wet.

 It is messy, muddy work, so be prepared for it by dressing appropriately as mentioned above.

 You can compost the weeds or put them in your municipal green waste bin, if you have one.

 You can also make fertilizer teas with your weeds or home medicine.
 Roasted dandelion tea is a great option.

 If you get rain during seeding/transplanting time (such as early spring or late summer) make sure to get out and take advantage of the cloudy skies and damp soil.
 Seeds will sprout faster if they are kept consistently moist and seedlings will recover better from transplant shock if they are kept well-watered.

 If the temperatures are not warm enough or there still is a threat of frost, you can use row covers to protect the young transplants.